hotwax/oms-documentation/netsuite/Flows/SalesOrder/Fulfillment.md

 ## Fulfillment in NetSuite

-When a warehouse fulfills order items in Netsuite, fulfilled order information is synchronized from Netsuite to HotWax Commerce.
-This synchronization step ensures that orders marked as "fulfilled" in Netsuite are accurately reflected in HotWax Commerce.
+When a warehouse fulfills order items in NetSuite, fulfilled order information is synchronized from NetSuite to HotWax Commerce.
+This synchronization step ensures that orders marked as "fulfilled" in NetSuite are accurately reflected in HotWax Commerce.
 It ensures that the order status is consistent and updated across both systems

 **Actions**